 Operational Brain

-The internal AI layer coordinating perception, prioritization, sequencing, and execution of tasks.
+The internal AI layer that coordinates perception, reasoning, and execution across all CRM functions.

 Opportunity Resurfacing